 You can receive notifications on noteworthy visitor activity directly to the email address associated with your account.

 You will see these notifications of visitor activity at the top of the Woopra web app.
-You may also receive these notifications as push notifications to your mobile phone if you have installed the Woopra iOS or Android app.

 The first step to creating a Trigger is to define the segment you would like to run the Trigger on and the action you would like to trigger it on.

 - Go to the “Automate” section in your Navigation tab.